jboss-developer/jboss-unifiedpush-quickstarts/push-contacts-mobile/server/push-contacts-mobile-picketlink-secured/README.md

 * Red Hat JBoss Enterprise Application Platform (EAP) 6.3.0.GA

 ###1.
 Prepare Maven Libraries
 This quickstart is designed to be built with Maven.
-It requires the JBoss Mobile Add-on and JBoss EAP 6.3.0 Maven repositories.
+It requires the JBoss Unified Push and JBoss EAP 6.3.0 Maven repositories.

-You must have the JBoss Mobile Add-on Maven repository available and Maven configured to use it.
-For more information, see the [JBoss Mobile Add-On documentation](https://access.redhat.com/documentation/en-US/Red_Hat_JBoss_Mobile_Add-On/) or the README distributed with the JBoss Mobile Add-on Maven repository.
+You must have the JBoss Unified Push Maven repository available and Maven configured to use it.
+For more information, see the [JBoss Unified Push documentation](https://access.redhat.com/documentation/en-US/Red_Hat_JBoss_Unified_Push/) or the README distributed with the JBoss Unified Push Maven repository.

 ###2.
 Register Application with Push Services
-You must register the application with the UnifiedPush Server.
-This requires a running UnifiedPush Server instance.
-For information on installing the UnifiedPush Server, see the README distributed with the UnifiedPush Server or the [JBoss Mobile Add-On documentation](https://access.redhat.com/documentation/en-US/Red_Hat_JBoss_Mobile_Add-On/).
+You must register the application with the Unified Push Server.
+This requires a running Unified Push Server instance.
+For information on installing the Unified Push Server, see the README distributed with the Unified Push Server or the [JBoss Unified Push documentation](https://access.redhat.com/documentation/en-US/Red_Hat_JBoss_Unified_Push/).

-1. Log into the UnifiedPush Server console.
+1. Log into the Unified Push Server console.
 2. In the `Applications` view, click `Create Application`.
 3. In the `Name` and `Description` fields, type values for the application and click `Create`.
 4. When created, click the application name and make note of the `Server URL`, `Application ID`, and `Master Secret`.

 ###3.
-Customize JBoss Mobile UnifiedPush Java Sender and Build Application
+Customize JBoss Unified Push Java Sender and Build Application
-The project source code must be customized with the unique metadata assigned to the application by the JBoss Mobile UnifiedPush Server.
+The project source code must be customized with the unique metadata assigned to the application by the JBoss Unified Push Server.

 1. Open [quickstarts-config.json](./src/main/resources/META-INF/quickstarts-config.json) configuration file for editing.
 2. Enter the ` serverUrl `,  ` pushApplicationId ` and ` masterSecret ` parameters.